ah56/piglatin/README.md

   * Example Input: Puddle
   * Example Output: uddlePay

+* The program treats "y" as a consonant.
+  * Example Input: you
+  * Example Output: ouyay

 * The program adds "way" to the end of single-letter words beginning with a vowel.
   * Example Input: i
   * Example Output: iway